slegras/EBAI2017/hands-on/hands-on.md

 ```

 ### 3 - Mapping the experiment
-1. Create a directory named **IP** in which to mapping results for IP
+1. Create a directory named **IP** in which to put mapping results for IP
 ```bash
 mkdir IP
 ```